-Aaron Ray: Murderer jailed for life over student Grindr row
+Murderer Aaron Ray jailed for life over student Grindr row

 - Published

-A murderer who stabbed his lover after reading messages to other men on his phone has been jailed for life.
+A murderer who stabbed his lover after reading messages to other men on dating app Grindr has been jailed for life.

 Aaron Ray, 21, from Sunderland, attacked Northumbria University student Jason Brockbanks, 24, in his Newcastle flat before fleeing the scene.